Author Archives: Bella Vista

 Posted by Bella Vista on

 Have you ever found a destination and wanted to stay longer or booked an extra night to continue exploring and enjoy your time away?
 Let us introduce you to Hokitika.
 It's an absolute gem.
 A delightful West Coast town with plenty on offer to see and do.

 The great thing about Hokitika is that it is so close to the NZ native bush, its steeped in history from the Gold Rush and has many attractions and activities that are free.
-It's a destination that won’t break the bank, will guarantee a full days visiting attractions and activities and give you the chance to put your feet up at the end of the day and enjoy a sundowner.
+It's a destination that won’t break the bank, will guarantee full days visiting attractions and activities and give you the chance to put your feet up at the end of the day and enjoy a sundowner.

-Friends recently had 4 nights at their Hokitika accommodation (they originally booked 3 nights) and their hosts Dale and Claire at Bella Vista were fantastic offering some great tips about the local area and attractions.
+Friends recently had 4 nights at their Hokitika accommodation (they originally booked 3 nights) and their hosts Dale and Claire at Bella Vista were fantastic offerings some great tips about the local area and attractions.
 Dining was also easy as the Bella Vista rooms all have kitchenettes and the supermarket is a 2-minute drive away.
 A popular fish’n’chip shop, pizzeria, bakeries and other great restaurants are also only within a 5-minute walk.

-Here’s some of the attractions they managed to tick off the list and some they have marked for a return holiday in the future.
+Here are some of the attractions they managed to tick off the list and some they have marked for a return holiday in the future.